stozo04/MilaBlogAssistant/README.md

 # Mila Blog Helper

-This is a Python script to help automate the creation and updating of blog entries for Mila's blog.
+This Python script automates the creation and updating of blog entries for Mila's blog, creating both “Blog” and “My Journey” entries in a structured format based on Mila's age.

 ## Script: blog-assistant.py

 ### Description

-The `blog-assistant.py` script automates the process of creating a new blog entry based on a template and appending the new entry to the `blog-list.html`.
+The `blog-assistant.py` script automates the process of creating new blog entries and journey entries based on templates.
+It dynamically generates paths based on Mila's age and appends the new entry to `blog-list.html` and `one-year-journey.html`.

 ### Usage